mspnp/performance-optimization/nocaching/docs/NoCaching.md

 ----------

+### Instrumenting the application and monitoring the live system

+You should instrument the system and monitor it in productions to provide more information about the specific requests that users make while the application is in production.
+You can then analyze the results to group them by operation.
+You can use lightweight logging  frameworks such as [NLog][NLog] or [Log4Net][Log4Net] to gather this information.
+You can also deploy more powerful tools such as [Microsoft Application Insights][AppInsights], [New Relic][NewRelic], or [AppDynamics][AppDynamics] to collect and analyze instrumentation information, but these tools incur more overhead than simple logging, and they should be disabled when not required.

+As an example, if you configure the CachingDemo to capture monitoring data by using [New Relic][NewRelic], the analytics generated can quickly show you the frequency with which each server request occurs, as shown by the image below.
+In this case, the only HTTP GET operation performed is `Person/GetAsync` (the load-test simply repeats this same request each time), but in a live environment knowing the relative frequency with which each request is performed gives you an insight into which resources might best be cached:

+![New Relic showing server requests for the CachingDemo application][NewRelic-server-requests]

+### Profiling the application

+If you require a deeper analysis of the application you can use a profiler to capture and examine low-level performance information in a controlled environment (not the production system).
+You should examine metrics such as I/O request rates, memory usage, and CPU utilization.
+Performing a detailed profiling of the system may reveal a large number of requests to a data store or service, or repeated processing that performs the same calculation.
+You can sort the profile data by the number of requests to help identify candidate information for caching.

+Note that there may be some restrictions on the environment in which you can perform profiling.
+For example, you may not be able to profile an application running as an Azure Web site.
+In these situations, you will need to profile the application running locally.
+Furthermore, profiling might not provide the same data under the same load as a production system, and the results can be skewed as a result of the additional profiling overhead.
+However, you may be able to adjust the results to take this overhead into account.

 ### Load-testing the application

-Performing load testing can help to highlight any problems.
-Load-testing should simulate the pattern of data access observed in the production environment.
+Performing load-testing in a test environment can help to highlight any problems.
+Load-testing should simulate the pattern of data access observed in the production environment using realistic workloads.
 You can use a tool such as [Visual Studio Online][VisualStudioOnline] to run load tests and examine the results.

-The following output was generated from load-testing the CachingDemo sample application without using caching.
-The load-test simulates 500 concurrent users performing a series of HTTP GET operations targeted at 99 different resources (`Person 1` through `Person 99`).
-The test runs for 5 minutes, generating many thousands of requests.
+The following graph was generated from load-testing the CachingDemo sample application without using caching.
+The load-test simulates a step load of up to 1000 users in 100 user increments performing a typical series of operations against the system.
+Notice that the capacity of the system as measured by the number of successful tests performed each seconds reaches a plateau, and additional requests are slowed as a result - the average test time steadily increases up to 10 milliseconds with the work-load:

-The following graph shows the performance summary.
-This graph shows that the average response time during the load-test was 19.6 seconds:

 ![Performance load-test results for the uncached scenario][Performance-Load-Test-Results-Uncached]

-The throughput summary graph shows that the application was able to support 24.58 requests per second on average, and each request was successful:

-![Throughput load-test results for the uncached scenario][Throughput-Load-Test-Results-Uncached]

-The average response time is relatively long.
-If a business operation involves accessing three or four entities a user may be forced to wait for a minute for the operation to complete.
-Additionally, the throughput may fall below that required for a system that may need to support thousands of concurrent users.

-### Using data access statistics
+### Examine data access statistics

 Examining data access statistics and other information provided by a data store acting as the repository can yield some useful information, such as which queries being repeated most frequently.
 For example, Microsoft SQL Server provides the `sys.dm_exec_query_stats` management view which contains statistical information for recently executed queries.
 The text for each query is available in the `sys.dm_exec-query_plan` view.
 You can use a tool such as SQL Server Management Studio to run the following SQL query and determine the frequency with which queries are performed: